ohallstrom/data-story/index.md

 ## What does our data look like?

 Here is a sneak peak on how the lexical features are mapped to speaker attributes.
 The boxplots shown are just a fraction of all combinations of lexical features and speaker attributes.
-We only show one boxplot per lexical feature here, but you can explore as much as you want to satisfy your “data hunger” with [this](https://github.com/epfl-ada/ada-2021-project-r-o-c-k/blob/main/feature_exploration.ipynb) Notebook.
+We only show one boxplot per lexical feature here, but you can explore as much as you want to satisfy your “data hunger” [here](https://github.com/epfl-ada/ada-2021-project-r-o-c-k/blob/main/feature_exploration.ipynb).

 # TODO: increase readability of labels?